MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/get-started/AppLocker.md

 ## <a name="BKMK_AddConsiderations"></a>Additional considerations

--   By default, applocker rules do not allow users to open or run any files that are not specifically allowed.
+-   By default, AppLocker rules do not allow users to open or run any files that are not specifically allowed.
 Administrators should maintain an up-to-date list of allowed applications.

--   There are two types of applocker conditions that do not persist following an update of an application:
+-   There are two types of AppLocker conditions that do not persist following an update of an application:

     -   **File hash condition**.
 File hash rule conditions can be used with any application because a cryptographic hash value of the application is generated at the time the rule is created.
 However, the hash value is specific to that exact version of the application.
 If there are several versions of the application in use within the organization, you need to create file hash conditions for each version in use and for any new versions that are released.